w3c/wai-media-guide/description.md

 * Put descriptions at the same time as the visual content, or right before the visual content.
 Don't put the description after the visual content.

-* When mixing the descriptions with the main audio, lower the main audio level when the description plays and raise the description audio level.
+* Make the description clear above other noises.
+When mixing the descriptions with the main audio, lower the main audio level when the description plays and raise the description audio level.
 When the description is finished playing, lower the description audio level and raise the main audio level to its normal setting.
 Repeat this process (known as "ducking") for every description instance.

 {% include_cached excol.html type="end" %}